Undergraduate concurrent degrees

 Pursuing a concurrent degree in a program other than those the School has formal arrangements with is possible.
 Concurrent degrees must be approved by the academic units housing both degree programs.
 Students can explore other programs by using ASU’s Degree Search.

-The School of Sustainability requires students to complete at least 30 credit hours and have a minimum ASU GPA of 3.0 prior to requesting concurrent degree approval; however, advising from the SOS undergraduate advisors and the other program is recommended as early as possible (see a directory of advisors at ASU).
+The School of Sustainability requires students to complete at least 30 credit hours and have a minimum ASU GPA of 3.0 prior to requesting concurrent degree approval; however, advising from the College of Global Futures undergraduate advisors and the other program is recommended as early as possible.

-Schedule an appointment with a Sustainability advisor to discuss declaring a concurrent degree in more detail.
+Schedule an appointment with a College of Global Futures undergraduate advisor to discuss declaring a concurrent degree in more detail.

 Undergraduate minors and certificates

 ASU offers a number of undergraduate minor and certificate programs.
 Students must be enrolled in a full bachelor degree program to pursue a minor, while certificates can be pursued by both degree-seeking and non-degree seeking students.

 Students must meet any eligibility requirements and work with a certificate advisor to declare a certificate.
 Most minors can be declared in consultation with a student’s major advisor; however, some minors require meeting with the minor department advisor in order to declare.
 Minor and certificate options, as well as details on eligibility and how to declare, are available on ASU’s Degree Search.

 Students who wish to declare a sustainability minor must work with their major advisor to add the minor and receive advising.
 Students in the following degree programs may not pursue a minor in sustainability, because of the number of overlapping courses: